-The primary purpose of a shed roof is to protect you and your possession from the weather.
-To make a roof waterproof, the roof pitch/slope will influence the materials you choose.
+The primary purpose of a shed roof is to protect you and your possessions from strong winds and water penetration.
+To make a roof waterproof, the roof pitch and roof style will strongly influence the materials you choose.

 Flat roofs: Pitch = 0 to 10 degrees

 In answer to the question do flat roofs leak?
 There is a saying in the building industry that there are only two types of flat roof.
 'Those that leak.....and those that are going to leak.'

 Whatever you do, don't use a 'dead flat' roof (pitch = 0 degrees).
 Make the roof slope at least six degrees to ensure some positive drainage.
 Also if the roof is insulated include a ventilated air gap between the insulation and roof deck to prevent condensation.

 Low pitch roofs: Pitch = 10 to 20 degrees